EvanFodemski/EvanFodemski/README.md

-# 💫 About Me:
+#  About Me:
-Hello, I'm Evan, a junior fullstack developer looking to gain experience in the software development Industry.
-Take a Look at my Portfolio, where you can contact me and view the rest of my projects.
+Hello, I'm Evan, a Software Developer

 ## 🌐 Socials: